 oscar winning vfx of godzilla minus one

-Godzilla Minus One: How a Small VFX Team Achieved Big Success
+Godzilla Minus One: Small VFX Team's Big Success

 It only took 70 years, but Godzilla has finally gone home with the gold.
 Godzilla Minus One made history at the 96th Academy Awards, securing the Academy Award for Best Visual Effects, a first-time win for the Godzilla franchise.
 Given how important Godzilla has been to nearly a century of international film, it’s a long-overdue accolade that couldn’t have gone to a more deserving entry.
 Godzilla Minus One isn’t just a great movie, but a prime showcase of director Takashi Yamazaki’s strong artistic vision and proof that Godzilla’s ability to change with the times is unparalleled among film characters.